Josue-Castellanos/Josue-Castellanos/README.md

 -->
 ### Education and Awards

-- Senior, B.S.
+- B.S.
 Computer Science, California State University, East Bay
 - Dean's List, Fall 2021 - Fall 2024 Semesters
    - Achieved a grade point average of 3.5 or higher each semester.
    - Recognition of academic excellence and commitment to studies.